joconner/i18n-examples/js-intl-options/readme.md

 ## Globalize.js

 The Globalize.js library now provides CLDR support.
 It also provides the expected number, date, and time formatting.
-However, it gives you a couple features that make it
+However, it gives you a couple additional features above Intl.js that make it worth considering:
+* message translation
+* pluralization

+Message translation is a localization API for common message strings.
+The library defines a file format for translatable message strings and gives you API for retrieving those strings after translation.

+Pluralization is a feature that lets you accommodate the differences in word choice that are needed when word forms depend on their count.
+For example, the pluralization library let's you conveniently handle word choice for 0, 1, or n number of *mouse* or *mice*.
+Both Polish and Russian, for example, have several plural forms for 2, 3, 4, 5, or even more instances of a particular noun.

 ## Format.js

+The Format.js library was recently released by Yahoo.
+It builds upon the Intl.js library and adds support for the following:

+* template libraries like Handlebars, React, and Dust
+* cache support for Intl format objects
+* ICU message syntax for pluralization, gender, and other types of message variability
+* relative time (5 min ago, 2 hours ago, etc)

+## libphonenumber

+The *libphonenumber* library solves a very specific need for phone number parsing and parsing.
+Your specific application may not need this, but if it does, you'll find most of what you need with this well-supported library from Google.
+In addition to JavaScript, the library exists for Java, C++, and other languages.
+The library helps you parse, format, and validate phone numbers for many countries of the world.
+Surprisingly, the library also helps you determin the type of  a phone number, for example, fixed-line, mobile, toll-free, etc.